 Quadrivalent human papillomavirus vaccine and autoimmune adverse events: a case-control assessment of the vaccine adverse event reporting system (VAERS) database.

 VAERS analysis.
-For those vaccinated with Gardasil the risk of getting gastroenteritis was increased in 4.6 times, rheumatoid arthritis – 5.6 times, thrombocytopenia – 2.2 times, systemic lupus erythematosus – 7.6 times, vasculitis – 3.4 times, alopecia – 8.9 times, fainting – 5.3 times, damage to the ovaries – 15 times, irritable bowel syndrome – 10 times.
+For those vaccinated with Gardasil the risk of getting gastroenteritis was increased by 4.6 times, rheumatoid arthritis – 5.6 times, thrombocytopenia – 2.2 times, systemic lupus erythematosus – 7.6 times, vasculitis – 3.4 times, alopecia – 8.9 times, fainting – 5.3 times, damage to the ovaries – 15 times, irritable bowel syndrome – 10 times.

 Human papillomavirus (HPV) vaccines as an option for preventing cervical malignancies: (how effective and safe?